-Crete, the fifth-largest island of the Mediterranean and the biggest island in Greece.
+Crete, the fifth-largest island in the Mediterranean and the biggest island in Greece.
 Rich in history and tradition, Crete is a destination that caters to every need and is likely one of the places that will stay in your memory forever.
 Its proximity to the continent of Africa makes its climate amazingly temperate and warm throughout the year, so it is not only a summer destination.

 Heraklion, Chania, and Rethymno are the most populated and most touristic cities, but the island offers remote locations which are breathtaking as well.
 From the beaches of Balos and Falassarna to the small island of Chryssi down south, Crete never disappoints with its wild, untamed beauty and crystal-clear water.
 Here’s all you need to know on how to get to Crete from Athens!